 These words didn’t make any sense to me.
 Separately they did, but not together in one sentence.
 I was waiting in the lobby of Mercure hotel at Kuta Beach for my day’s expedition.
-I was told, we were to go on a VW Safari tour !
+I was told, we were to go on a VW Safari tour in Bali!
 Safari in a city overloaded with temples, dances and art & culture?
 How does that sound?
 To be honest, I couldn’t really digest it.

 After sometime I was informed it was time to leave.
 In the compound of the hotel, 13 brightly coloured vintage VW convertibles waited for the 40 of us.
 A VW Safari to take us to Ubud?
 We all jumped with joy and then jumped into our chosen jeeps!
 Blue, green, red, yellow dominated over sober shades of browns and khakis.